Blog · Review Essay · Last reviewed June 25, 2026

 The book's strongest correction can also become an overcorrection.
 It rightly rejects technological determinism, but some readers may want more attention to how particular technical systems reorganize power at the workplace level.
 Algorithmic management, platform labor, model-mediated hiring, surveillance, and generative AI can reshape labor even when they do not cause aggregate unemployment.

 The book is also short.
 It gives the reader a strong macroeconomic frame, but not a detailed institutional program for sectors such as healthcare, education, public administration, logistics, media, software, or creative work.
-It belongs beside more granular accounts of data labor, workplace surveillance, content moderation, and algorithmic management.
+It belongs beside more granular accounts of data labor, workplace surveillance, content moderation, algorithmic management, and automation bias.

 Finally, Benanav wrote before ChatGPT made text generation a mass interface.
 The book anticipates the shape of the debate, but it does not analyze large language models, AI agents, model training labor, synthetic media markets, or the platform economics of foundation-model deployment.
 Its value is not technical detail.
-Its value is conceptual discipline.
+Its value is conceptual discipline: it tells the reader not to confuse an interface with an explanation.

 The practical lesson is to separate capability from settlement.
 A model can automate a task.
 That does not decide who owns the gain, who loses income, who gains time, who is retrained, who is watched, who can appeal, who maintains the system, or who gets to say no. Those are institutional questions, and they should stay visible.